All Episodes

 She's such a buffoon.

-She puts the letter out, and she is it's that letter where she asks the uh the director of the National Security Agency, General Hayden, are you acting with presidential authority, implying that you better be, or else if you're a cowboy on this, we got problem.
+She puts the letter out and it's that letter where she asks the director of the National Security Agency, General Hayden, are you acting with presidential authority?

-But the problem for her is that she implied it would be okay with presidential authority, and now our whole party's out there trying to say there is no presidential authority.
+But the problem for her is that she implied it would be okay with presidential authority.

-And she, like an idiot, released the letter, thinking it was a home run.
+And she, like an idiot, released the letter thinking it was a home run.

-And this Abramov stuff, that's lurking out.
+And this Abramoff stuff, that's lurking out.

-That's hocus pocus and a joke, too.
+That's hocus-pocus and a joke, too.

-The whole push for lobby reform is uh to try to get the American people to realize, okay, we get it, there's serious problems go up here.
+The whole push for lobby reform is to try to get the American people to realize, okay, we get it.

-You know, but the this the system does not corrupt people.
+But the system does not corrupt people.

 And that's what McCain said.